usnistgov/SDNist/README.md

 ```

 ### Other examples
 Other examples are available in the `examples/` folder.
-The DPSyn and Minutemen are directly adapted from the public repo of their author:
+DPSyn and Minutemen are directly adapted from the public repos of their authors:
 - DPSyn : https://github.com/agl-c/deid2_dpsyn
 - Minutemen : https://github.com/ryan112358/nist-synthetic-data-2021.
 This examples requires the `private-pgm` library (https://github.com/ryan112358/private-pgm)